630.474.6700

 If more than two years have passed since a court last entered an order regarding parental responsibilities, the requesting party must demonstrate by a preponderance of the evidence that: a) there was a substantial change in circumstances since the entry of the court’s previous custody order; and b) that a change in custody is in the child’s best interests.

-DuPage County Custody Lawyer
+Reach Out to Our DuPage County Custody Lawyer

 To ensure your parenting plan meets the ever-changing needs and lifestyle of your growing children, contact us today to request a custody modification consultation.